leos313/DOOM_FPGA/README.md

 **(*)PLEASE NOTE: depending on the DOOM version choosen, you may have different results.
 With Vanilla DOOM and Chocolate-DOOM, we have obtained different results.
 The same function in one case uses 38% of the CPU time and, in the other, the 68% of the CPU time.
 However, this is the function which is worth to be accelerated!!**

 ### Doom WITH Hardware Accelerator

+**Please note: if you do not want to use SDSoC but just enjoy playing the doom with hardware accelerators, just skip this part.
+You will find the created file into the folder `_sds` of this repo.**

 To run the DOOM with hardware accelerators, we need to use the user-space drivers of SDSoC to send/receive data to/from the FPGA.
 The kernel-space drivers were already enabled when creating the system (The hack comes from the Xilinx’s documentation: “SDSoC Environment Platform Development Guide UG1146 (v2017.4) January 26, 2018” and was adapted for our purpose.
 In the document, it is used with Petalinux.
 However, the use of Petalinux is avoided in this work; it consists of creating a new node in the device tree that will compile and add the kernel module needed by the SDSoC user-space driver).